Dog Friendly Camping NSW: 4 places to camp with dogs near Sydney

-We flippin’ love dogs, as do the around 40% of Australians that have a dog living with them.
-They’re cute, they’re fun, and they’re some of the best mates you’ll ever have.
+We.
+Love.
+Dogs.
+And with around 40% of Australians living with a dog, odds are good that you do too!
+Dogs are cute, fun, and some of the best mates you’ll ever have.
 So it makes sense you’d want to take your dog camping with you.
 But dog friendly camping in NSW is hard to find, for one big reason.

-Most NSW camp grounds are in National Parks, but if you plan on camping there, your pupper needs to stay home.
+Most NSW camp grounds are in National Parks, and if you plan on camping at one of them, your pupper needs to stay home.
 NSW National Parks have a blanket ban on dogs to protect native wildlife.
 Because native animals see dogs as predators, your dog’s presence or scent can scare them from an area.
 That means even the nicest dog in the world can pose a risk.

 With that in mind, here are our top picks for dog friendly camping spots in New South Wales.
-We’ve shied away from caravan parks or expensive retreats, but we’ve added links that include those at the bottom of this article.
 If you’re ever worried if a spot allows dogs (on this list or not) call ahead and ask.
 Better safe than sorry.

 If you’re keen to do some Blue Mountains camping without your pup, check out our article on the best free Blue Mountains camping spots!